NaturalIntelligence/wp-thumb-post/readme.txt

 	or [Think Zara Hatke](http://thinkzarahatke.com "Colletion of unique thinks")

 == Changelog ==

+= 8.1.1 =
+* fixed a bug of calling amtyThumb plugin
+* Now user can decide wheter an image should resized in ratio or be stretched as per given dimentions.

 = 8.0.1 =
 * fixed a vry minor and silly bug of broken image